 Status Blue LED Red LED Function Off On (steady) Defect drive - must be replaced.
 Blinking Off Connected, disk being written to / read from.
 On (steady) Off Connected, disk not currently written to / read from.
 On (steady) On, slowly blinking Spare disk - the corresponding disk is started and used in the RAID array.
+Blue and red blinking light makes the LED look purple.
 Off Off The corresponding disk is not present.